 To assemble the base of the sandwich, butter a bread circle, top with a radish slice, spread butter on the top of the radish, then bread, then butter again.

 The top layer of bread is where the radish rose will sit, so I use a generous portion of butter.

 Take 6 radish slices and cut them in half so that you have half circles.
 You’ll need 12 half circles for each rose and I worked the radishes 4 half circles at a time.

 Don’t work with all 12 half circles to form the rose — it gets to be too much and it made me want to reconsider all my life’s decisions.

 Take 4 half-circles and fan out the slices a bit, then take one end and start rolling.

 This part is the hardest.
 The radish slices are so tiny they’re hard to work with and they keep wanting to unroll.

 Once you get it to roll, place it in the center of the tea sandwich.
 This is where the butter helps to keep it in place.

-Get 3-4 more slices and place it around the center of the radish rose, fanning it out.
+Get 4 more half circle slices and fan it out slightly.
+Place it around the center of the radish rose.

 DONE.
 Whew!
 And it only took 45 minutes to make one.
 I kid, but really, it’s not TOO much of an exaggeration.